 Towards psychological wellbeing

 Is there too much distress in your life?
-Counselling may help you find freedom from painful feelings/thoughts and unhelpful habits.
+Counselling could help you find freedom from painful feelings/thoughts and unhelpful habits.
 It could help you get on better with yourself and enrich important relationships.

 Towards peaceful awareness